Tāmati Wāka Nene: Commitment to Governor FitzRoy

 On 8 July 1844 the flagstaff on Maiki Hill at the north end of Kororāreka was cut down for the first time, by the Pakaraka chief Te Haratua.
 Heke had set out to cut down the flagstaff but was persuaded by Archdeacon William Williams not to do so.

 On 24 August 1844 Governor FitzRoy arrived in the bay from Auckland upon the frigate HMS Hazard.
 Governor FitzRoy summoned the Ngāpuhi chiefs to a conference at the Te Waimate mission at Waimate on 2 September and apparently defused the situation.
 Tāmati Wāka Nene requested the Governor to remove the troops and redress the grievances in respect of the Customs duties that were put in place in 1841, that Heke and Pōmare II viewed as damaging the maritime trade from which they benefited.
 Tāmati Wāka Nene and the other Ngāpuhi chiefs undertook to keep Heke in check and to protect the Europeans in Bay of Islands.
-Hone Heke did not attend but sent a conciliatory letter and offered to replace the flagstaff.
+Hōne Heke did not attend but sent a conciliatory letter and offered to replace the flagstaff.

 On 10 January 1845 the flagstaff was cut down a second time, this time by Heke.
 He again cut down the flagstaff on 19 January.
-When Hone Heke cut down the flag pole for the fourth time on 11 March 1845 and attacked Kororāreka, Nene was offended, feeling that his mana had been trampled on.
+When Hōne Heke cut down the flag pole for the fourth time on 11 March 1845 and attacked Kororāreka, Nene was offended, feeling that his mana had been trampled on.
 Nene was already at war with Heke when the British troops began to arrive on the scene.